You must keep parents or carers informed

-Where it is decided that a pupil does have special educational needs (SEN), the pupil's parents must be formally informed that special educational provision is being made.
+Once you've recognised that a pupil has special educational needs (SEN), their parents or carers must be formally informed that special educational provision is being made.

 That's set out in paragraph 6.43 of the statutory SEND Code of Practice.

-If the parents have a good relationship with the pupil’s class teacher or teaching assistant, invite them to the meeting to share their observations.
+If the parents or carers have a good relationship with the pupil’s class teacher or teaching assistant, invite them